Common Myths About

 effect that is measured was even caused by the intervention.

 pre-specified study size is required to provide a rate of an event or

-treatment effect.
-A control group is often required to
+A control group is often needed to

 People who die cannot testify - are not included in the all